fiberplane/fp-bindgen/README.md

 ### Async functions

-Functions can also be `async`, which can be achieved by nothing more than putting the `async` keyword in front of the function declaration.
+Functions can also be `async`, which works as you would expect:

 **Example:**